Mr. Nathan Erfurth, M.Ed

 |Technology Problems||Plan ahead.
 Technology causes problems.
 This is not an excuse.
 If something catastrophic happens, bring me technical proof, or no extra time.|

-I will accept late assignments for up to four weeks after they are due for a 40% penalty (maximum score: 60%).
+I will accept late assignments for up to four weeks after they are due.
 I will accept work after the quarter mark (I cannot accept work from a previous semester), but it will not affect your Q1 or Q3 grade in PowerSchool, only your S1 or S2 grade.

 Respect yourself, and respect the class.
 Do your best.
 Netflix is important, but it can wait.
 If you get your work done, you can watch whatever you want without having that work hanging over your head.